 There are several reasons why these platforms are more suitable.
-For starters, they have a lot of variety in terms of assets, their interface is very user-friendly, and they are easy to use.
+For starters, they have a lot of variety in terms of assets, their interface is straightforward to use.
 At the same time, eToro also allows you to use their copy trading and demo account functionalities.
 As you become more experienced and your strategies get refined, there are several functions and tools that you will require that are not available on these platforms.
 Then, you can move on to more complex and advanced platforms.

 Forex trading is inherently risky, and therefore, you need to be prepared for it before you risk your own capital.
 Aside from your preparation and strategies, a very important factor in deciding how successful you will be as a trader is choosing the right broker.
 Depending on your requirements, there are different brokers that would be suitable for your needs.
-However, the overall best forex broker in the UK is eToro, which is suitable for all kinds of trading needs and requirements.
+Consider eToro, which is suitable for all kinds of trading needs and requirements.